The CMO walks into the board meeting with a slide she's proud of.

 4. Win Rate Improvements

-This is the metric that shows AI is making your team MORE EFFECTIVE, not just more efficient.
+This metric shows AI is making your team more effective, not just more efficient.

-What it measures: Percentage of opportunities that close as won (vs. lost or no decision).
+What it measures: Percentage of opportunities that close as won versus lost or no decision.

-Why it matters: Higher win rate = more revenue from the same pipeline = less pressure to constantly feed the top of the funnel.
+Why it matters: Higher win rate equals more revenue from the same pipeline equals less pressure to constantly feed the top of the funnel.

 What good looks like: